19 Art Business Success Stories & Case Studies

 We are selling custom hand-drawn avatars, drawn by professional illustrators through our website.

-Scott Wood (from Edinburgh, UK) started Mapply almost 4 years ago.
+Scott Wood (from Edinburgh, UK) started Mapply over 4 years ago.

 Hello Starter Story!
 My name is Scott Wood and I'm the co-founder of Mapply - an Edinburgh-based map print company specializing in colorful map art prints of the world’s best places.
 We sell primarily city map prints, but also have since expanded to customized prints of anywhere in the world in a variety of striking colors.